 You may download your certificate by typing in your Reference Code found in Transaction Inquiry.

 A verification code will be sent to the email address you provided in your registration.
-Use the verification code to access the Transaction Summary.
-From there, you can access your certificate in Downloadable Contents.
+Use the verification code to access the Transaction Inquiry.
+From there, you can access your certificates under Downloadable Contents.

 1. After printing the certificate, do I need to go to the DTI office for authentication?